- This method has been tested on iOS 13, 2020.

 Open the Dropbox app, and go to the file you’ve just saved.
 Tap the small dots icon on the right top corner, choose “Export” and “Open in Goodnotes” on the sharing menu.
 You’re all set!

-If you do not have a Dropbox app, and willing to use any other cloud service, click “Continue to Website”.
+If you do not have a Dropbox app Click “Continue to Website”.
 Tap the “Download” button on the right top corner of the browser.
 And, “Direct Download” then use Share or Open it button to save file to your favorite cloud.
 From there, export .goodnotes file to the Goodnotes app.

 On Safari, the process looks like this;